maxcurzi/tplay/README.md

 - `q` - quit

 # Known Issues
-- Videos played through the Konsole terminal may have reduced performance.
+- Videos played through the console terminal may have reduced performance.
 This is due to the way Konsole handles terminal output.
 If you experience this issue, try using a different terminal emulator.
 I recommend [Alacritty](https://alacritty.org/) for great performance.
 - Media playback is CPU-intensive.
 To improve performance, increase the font size, reduce the terminal window size, or run with the `-a` / `--allow-frame-skip` flag.

 # Alternatives